-2024 Chair Message
+2025 Chair Message

 Dear New York ACS Members,

-2024 Chair, New York American Chemical Society
+2025 Chair of the New York Local Section of the American Chemical Society

 Get To Know Us